Secure Domain Adaptation with Multiple Sources: Experimental validation

-We validate the performance of our algorithm on four domain adaptation benchmarks \textit{Office-31}, \textit{Office-Home}, \textit{Office-Caltech} and \textit{Image-Clef}. \textbf{Office-31} \citep{saenko2010adapting} is a dataset consisting of 4110 images from an office environment pertaining to three domains: Amazon, Webcam and DSLR.
-Domains differ in image quality, background, number of samples, class distributions etc. Images in all three domains are categorized under $31$ different categories. \textbf{Office-Home} \citep{venkateswara2017deep} contains 30475 from four different domains: Art (stylized images), Clipart (clipart sketches), Product (images with no background) and Real-World (realistic images).
-Each domain contains images from $65$ shared classes. \textbf{Office-Caltech} \citep{gong2012geodesic} contains 2533 office related images from four domains: Amazon, Webcam, DSLR, Caltech, falling under 10 categories. \textbf{Image-Clef} \citep{long2017deep} contains 1800 images from three domains: Caltech, Imagenet and Pascal.
-The images fall under 12 shared categories.
+\textbf{Office-31} (\cite{saenko2010adapting}) is a dataset with $31$ classes consisting of 4110 images from an office environment pertaining to three domains: Amazon, Webcam and DSLR.
+Domains differ in image quality, background, number of samples and class distributions. \textbf{Office-Caltech} (\cite{gong2012geodesic}) contains 2533 from $10$ classes of office related images from four domains: Amazon, Webcam, DSLR, Caltech. \textbf{Office-Home} (\cite{venkateswara2017deep}) contains $65$ classes and 30475 from four different domains: Art (stylized images), Clipart (clip art sketches), Product (images with no background) and Real-World (realistic images), making it more challenging that \textit{Office} datasets. \textbf{Image-Clef} (\cite{long2017deep}) contains 1800 images under 12 generic categories sourced from three domains: Caltech, Imagenet and Pascal. \textbf{DomainNet} (\cite{peng2019moment}) is a larger, more recent dataset containing 586,575 images from 345 general classes, with different class distributions for each of its domains: Quickdraw, Clipart, Painting, Infograph, Sketch, Real.

-Following literature, for each domain we re-scale images to a standard size of $(224,224,3)$.
-As feature extractor we use a ResNet50 \citep{he2016deep} network, followed by several fully connected layers.
-The network ends with a classification head, consisting of a linear layer, and source training is performed with cross-entropy loss.
-The feature extractor is frozen during adaptation.
-Due to time and memory constraints we generate pre-trained features for each domain and use them as inputs for the fully connected layers, as described in \citep{transferlearning.xyz}.
-Experiments were run on a NVITIA Titan Xp GPU.
-Our code is made available on \href{https://github.com/serbanstan/secure-muda}{github}.
+\textbf{Preprocessing \& Network structure:} we follow the literature for fair comparison.
+For each domain we re-scale images to a standard size of $(224,224,3)$.
+We use a ResNet50 (\cite{he2016deep}) network as a backbone for the feature extractor, followed by four fully connected layers.
+The network classification head consists of a linear layer, and source-training is performed using cross-entropy loss.
+The ResNet layers of the feature extractor are frozen during adaptation.
+We report classification accuracy, averaged across five runs.
+As hardware we used a and NVIDIA Titan Xp GPU.
+Our code is provided as part of the supplementary material and available online at \href{https://github.com/serbanstan/secure-muda}{https://github.com/serbanstan/secure-muda}.